 Foxes are absolutely everywhere in London.
-And, by the looks of it, not only do they sex each other up nonstop in our sheds and the ditches at the ends of our gardens, but their chief food source is the stuff we throw away.
+And, by the looks of it, not only do they never stop breeding in our sheds and the ditches at the ends of our gardens, but their chief food source is the stuff we throw away.
 We're nurturing them into existence by mistake, and their population will keep growing in tandem with our own propensity for waste.
-It's gotten so bad, in fact, that London mayor and human merkin stand Boris Johnson recently suggested Londoners start hunting them.

 More by Alex Sturrock: